Backpacking in the United Kingdom - Bletchley Park, Cracking the Enigma Code

 And as I wrap up my life here, following the death of my father, I take one last opportunity to go and backpack it.

-We all knew of its existence but it was never talked about.
 The work was hush-hush.
 Everyone who worked there had to sign the Official Secrets Act.
-And after the war, almost everything was destroyed.
-But it wasn't until 1987 that the place was finally closed (I periodically delivered newspapers to the Bletchley Park mansion in the early 80s) and in 1994 it was opened by HRH The Duke of Kent to the public as a museum.
+After the war, almost everything was destroyed.
+But it wasn't until 1987 that the place was finally closed.
+Yet still, no one talked about it.
+In the early 80s I had delivered newspapers there.
+The big house was said to be haunted.

 I am fascinated by this stuff.
 I love military history.